vjloable/loyalty_app/README.md

-# loyalty_app
+# LOYALTY APP
-A non-POS integrated loyalty-based points and rewards system for group of businesses
+A all-in-one mobile application loyalty-based points and rewards system for group of businesses